ErikSpjut/erikspjut.github.com/easthighanth.md

 on cassette tape because CDs were too expensive at the time.
 It was recorded on a Mac Quadra 605 using a cheap mic and a borrowed mixer.
 It was in the pre-AutoTune days.
-I used a method called Linear Prediction to correct the pitch issues and shift my from a bass to a pop singer.
+I used a method called Linear Prediction to correct the pitch issues and shift my voice from a bass to a pop singer.
 A number of custom Fortran codes were used for the processing.

-The original liner notes are reproduced below:
+**The original liner notes are reproduced below:**

 For the lucky few, high school was three or four years of unrestrained joy: State-Champion football teams, endless parties with the in-crowd, romantic bliss, courteous and exciting teachers,